Maangohehe/odin-recipes/README.md

 # odin-recipes
 The first HTML Project assigned by The Odin Project.
 I should be creating a recipe webpage using HTML.
+I have learned the use of GitHub and Git along with that I have also learned version control and how it works.
+I was always scared of using the terminal but now, I am enjoying using it and it is making things really easy for me.
+Back to the project, I need to make sure this HTML project is completed with my best effort.